rodmandf/rodmandf/README.md

 ### Glad to see you here!
-I'm beginner ML-Engineer.
+I'm beginner Data-Scientist and ML-Developer.
 I'm studying at MEPhI for "Artificial Intelligence".

 <br/>